christianfialho/delivery-reconciliation-automation/README.md

 ## Notes

-- Built for internal use; proprietary systems are not accessible outside the FedEx network
+- Built for internal use; proprietary systems are not accessible outside the original operating environment
 - Included workbook is cleaned and provided for structural reference only
 - Screenshots are used to illustrate layout and workflow where live interaction is not possible